commando/commando/README.md

 ------------

 1. Clone the repo, `git clone git://github.com/nodesocket/commando.git`, or [download the latest release](https://github.com/nodesocket/commando/tarball/master).
-2. Execute `/install.php`. *The script requires write access to the filesystem to copy and update configuration files.*
+2. Execute `$ php -f install.php`. *The script requires write access to the filesystem to copy and update configuration files.*
 3. Add the public and private SSH keys you wish to connect with into the `/keys` directory.
 4. Edit `/app.config.php` and provide the correct paths for:

     `SSH_PUBLIC_KEY_PATH`<br />
     `SSH_PRIVATE_KEY_PATH`

+5. Create a user in MySQL to connect with.
-5. Edit `/classes/MySQLConfiguration.php` and provide connection details to MySQL.
+6. Edit `/classes/MySQLConfiguration.php` and provide the connection details to MySQL.
-6. Edit `/classes/MongoConfiguration.php` and provide connection details to MongoDB. *If you need MongoDB hosting check out https://mongohq.com or https://mongolab.com.*
+7. Create a user in MongoDB to connect with. *If you need MongoDB hosting check out https://mongohq.com or https://mongolab.com.*
+8. Edit `/classes/MongoConfiguration.php` and provide the connection details to MongoDB.

-7. Import the MySQL schema located in `/schema/latest.sql` into MySQL.
+9. Import the MySQL schema located in `/schema/latest.sql` into MySQL.

 ```` bash
 	$ mysql --user=USERNAME --pass=PASSWORD --host=SERVERHOST DATABASE < latest.sql
 ````

-8. Create a database `commando` and a collection `executions` in MongoDB.
+10. Create a database `commando` and a collection `executions` in MongoDB.
 Create the following standard indexes on the `executions` collection:

 ```` json
     { "executed" : 1 }